-In the Company's general rate case proceeding in Docket No. W-354, Sub 336, the Commission found it to be in the public interest to authorize CWSNC to implement and utilize a rate adjustment mechanism (WSIC/SSIC rate adjustment mechanism) to recover the incremental depreciation expense and capital costs related to eligible investments in water and sewer infrastructure projects completed and placed in service between general rate case proceedings as provided for in the then-newly enacted G.S.
+In the general rate case proceeding in Docket No. W-354, Sub 336, the Commission found it to be in the public interest to authorize CWSNC to implement and utilize a rate adjustment mechanism (WSIC/SSIC rate adjustment mechanism) to recover the incremental depreciation expense and capital costs related to eligible investments in water and sewer infrastructure projects completed and placed in service between general rate case proceedings as provided for in the then-newly enacted G.S.
 62-133.12.
 Thus, CWSNC was authorized to implement a WSIC/SSIC rate adjustment mechanism for recovery of such costs.

 As testified by Public Staff witness Fernald, the WSIC and SSIC authorization does not currently apply to the Nags Head and Linville Ridge service areas since they were not part of the rate case proceeding that took place in Docket No. W-354, Sub 336.
 Because Nags Head and Linville Ridge are included in the current proceeding, CWSNC's Commission-authorized WSIC/SSIC rate adjustment mechanism will now, on a going-forward basis, apply to all of CWSNC's current service areas and customers.
-In addition, going forward, CWSNC will comply with the Rules and Regulations of the Commission governing implementation of the mechanism.
+In addition, going forward, CWSNC will comply with the Rules and Regulations of the North Carolina Utilities Commission governing implementation of the mechanism.

-The Commission's previously authorized water and sewer system improvement charge rate adjustment mechanism continues in effect, although, pursuant to Commission Rules R7-39(k) and R10-26(k), it has been reset at zero as of the effective date of this Order.
-CWSNC may, under the Rules and Regulations of the Commission, apply for a WSIC/SSIC rate surcharge on February 1, 2016, to become effective April 1, 2016.
+The Commission's previously authorized water and sewer system improvement charge rate adjustment mechanism continues in effect, although it has been reset at zero in this rate case.
+CWSNC may, under rules of the Commission, apply for a WSIC/SSIC rate surcharge on February 1, 2016, to become effective April 1, 2016.
 The WSIC/SSIC mechanism is designed to recover, between rate case proceedings, the costs associated with investment in certain completed, eligible projects for system or water quality improvement.
 The WSIC/SSIC surcharge is subject to Commission approval and to audit and refund provisions.
 Any cumulative system improvement charge recovered pursuant to the WSIC/SSIC mechanism may not exceed 5% of the total annual service revenues approved by the Commission in this general rate case proceeding.

-Based on the service revenues set forth in the Second Stipulation and approved herein, the maximum revenues that could be recovered through WSIC/SSIC charges as of the effective date of this Order are:
+Based on the service revenues set forth in the Second Stipulation and herein approved, the maximum WSIC/SSIC charges as of the effective date of this Order are:

-Service WSIC &
+Service Revenues WSIC & SSIC Cap

-Revenues SSIC Car

 Uniform water \$10,727,674 x 5% = \$536,384

 Uniform sewer 7,097,654 x 5% = 354,883

 Corolla/Monteray 1,117,239 x 5% = 55,862

 Nags Head 693,575 x 5% = 34,679